2016 AFC Cup final: Background

 Al-Quwa Al-Jawiya qualified for the 2016 AFC Cup group stage as the 2014–15 Iraqi Premier League runners-up.
 This was their first appearance in the AFC Cup.

-Bengaluru FC qualified for the 2016 AFC Cup as the 2014–15 Indian Federation Cup winners.
+Bengaluru qualified for the 2016 AFC Cup as the 2014–15 Indian Federation Cup winners.
 This was their second consecutive appearance in the AFC Cup.

-Both teams reached the AFC Cup final for the first time, and Bengaluru FC were the first team from India to reach the final.
+Both teams reached the AFC Cup final for the first time, and Bengaluru were the first team from India to reach the final.

 Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Rules

 The final was played as a single match, with the host team decided by draw.
 If tied after regulation, extra time and, if necessary, penalty shoot-out would be used to decide the winner.